-In its complaint, the FTC states that Golden Sunrise Nutraceutical placed advertisements on its website, social media accounts, and billboards to promote its diet supplements.
+In its report, the FTC states that Golden Sunrise Nutraceutical placed advertisements on its website, social media accounts, and billboards to promote its diet supplements.
 Three of these supplements -- ImunStem, Aktiffvate, and AnterFeerons -- were noted to be “uniquely qualified to treat and modify the course of Coronavirus in CHINA and other countries.”

 The company also allegedly promised consumers that symptoms of the virus could be cleared up “within two to four days,” despite no evidence or scientific backing.